_________________________________ Board of REALTORS®

 (If yes) Let the record show that both the complainant and the respondent have indicated that they have had an adequate opportunity to testify, present evidence and witnesses, and conduct cross-examination.

-(If any party answers “no,” ask him/her to state any concerns and, if there’s any merit to the concern, take steps to remedy any possible deficiency.)
+(If any party answers “no,” ask him/her to state any concern and, if there’s any merit to the concern, take steps to remedy any possible deficiency.)

 Adjournment: There being no further business to be considered in this hearing, this portion of the hearing stands adjourned.

-Proceeding following hearing—executive session: (After adjournment, the panel remains in executive session to determine the award, if any.
-The panel will follow the procedure set forth in the Code of Ethics and Arbitration Manual as to the opportunity for procedural review.
-Boards should consider having Board counsel review awards prior to issuance.
+Proceeding following hearing—executive session: (After adjournment, the panel will remain in executive session and frame a report of finding and opinion to set forth the decision.
+The panel will follow explicitly the procedure set forth in the Code of Ethics and Arbitration Manual as to opportunity for an appeal if provided.
+Boards should consider having Board counsel review ethics decisions prior to any action of the panel becoming final or effective.
 This will serve to protect the Board by minimizing vulnerability to litigation.)
+(Revised 11/17)